openai/gpt-discord-bot/README.md

     ```
     You should see an invite URL in the console.
 Copy and paste it into your browser to add the bot to your server.
     Note: make sure you are using Python 3.9+ (check with python --version)

-# Optional configuration

-1. If you want to change the personality of the bot, go to `src/config.yaml` and edit the instructions
-1. If you want to change the other settings, edit the values in `src/constants.py`.